xiyaozhuang/githooks-test/githooks.md

 ## How to install pre-commit

-This guide will make use of the `pre-commit` package to quickly and easily use out of the box pre-commit plugins.
+This guide will make use of the `pre-commit` package to quickly and easily use "out-of-the-box" pre-commit plugins.

 To install the `pre-commit` package, first create and activate a virtual environment for your project, then open a terminal and enter: